 Mobile app market grows by tens of billions each year, and so do the struggles of mobile marketers.
 Advancing your strategies of mobile user acquisition, you can break the cycle of inflated CPMs and little-to-zero app installs.

-To be precise, worldwide mobile app revenues rose from $285.3B in 2017 to 365.2B in 2018.
+Statista predicts that global app spending will increase by $53 billion or 10% in 2024, and total revenues will reach $541.1 billion.
+This growth comes after mobile apps are projected to become a $490 billion industry in 2023.
 With the average user spending in app 2:57 vs. 0:26 hours in browser, there is little wonder that developers are shifting to mobile in their pursuit of higher yields.

 Once the app is done, the burning question is how to get as many installs as possible.
 Yet, basic mobile traffic acquisition techniques seldom work perfectly alone.
 You could make your app more visible in Apple and Google Store, promote it on social networks, publish content to PR it in popular media, but you're still not there.